 The Eagles lost 27-17 at the Giants in Week 10, coming off a week of rest.
 That was the game that set the tone for the rest of the season.
 Philadelphia then lost at the Browns, at home to the Seahawks on Monday night, and sure enough, the Eagles were 3-7-1.

-A turning point – not for the season but for the franchise – came in Week 13 at the Green Bay Packers.
+A turning point – not for the season but the franchise – came in Week 13 at the Green Bay Packers.
 Pederson put Jalen Hurts in as the quarterback, replacing Wentz.
-Hurts was not great, but he also wasn’t terrible in this game.
+Hurts was not great, but he wasn’t terrible in this game.